 Local Nature Recovery Strategies (LNRS) must describe opportunities, set priorities, and propose potential measures for the recovery and enhancement of species.
 This document sets out an approach to help responsible authorities (RAs) achieve this goal in a consistent way.
-The approach involves two broad stages: identifying threatened and other locally significant species relevant to the strategy area and determining which of these species should be prioritised for recovery action.
-This process is aligned with the LNRS preparation steps described in the LNRS statutory guidance, and it is closely supported by Natural England (NE) and other partners.
+The approach involves two broad www.leicesters hire.gov.uk/environment-and-planning/local-nature-recovery-strategy/lnrs-resources